pytearcat/pytearcat/README.md

-# pytensor
+# pytearcat
-Repository for the pytensor package.
+Repository for the pytearcat package.